peterbrzdo/poker_app/README.md

 - `lib` folder contains the code for the poker game

+  - `lib/action.js` contains constants for game actions.

+      Can be used as it is.

   - `lib/card.js` contains the code for the `Card` class

       Can be used as it is.